renesas-rz/meta-renesas-ai/meta-tensorflow-lite/README.md

 In order to add TensorFlow Lite support to your project, make sure *tensorflow-lite* is listed as a dependency to your recipe/package.
-Listing *tensorflow-lite-staticdev* and *tensorflow-dev* in *IMAGE\_INSTALL* variable could be beneficial when you just want to populate an SDK for developing an application based on TensorFlow Lie.
+Listing *tensorflow-lite-staticdev* and *tensorflow-dev* in *IMAGE\_INSTALL* variable could be beneficial when you just want to populate an SDK for developing an application based on TensorFlow Lite.

 After the build is complete the static C++ TensorFlow Lite library